-For those in the United States who were able to work remotely once lockdowns due to the COVID-19 pandemic began last year, the shift to working from home collectively saved 60 million hours of commuting time.
+For those in the United States who were able to work remotely once lockdowns due to the COVID-19 pandemic began in early 2020, the shift to working from home collectively saved 60 million hours of commuting time.
 Most of that was redirected to work, childcare, and household chores.

 With Ramadan on the horizon, many Musims feel time-pressed even without commute time, trying to balance all of their responsibilities, along with fasting and taking advantage of all of the opportunities for extra worship the blessed month brings.